General Rules and Guidelines Governing the Use of Computers

 - The use of Departmental systems to view, store or distribute pornographic material is contrary to the Department's rules.

 - Storage and use of data about identifiable individuals is regulated by the Data Protection Acts 1984 and 1998.
 If Departmental computing facilities are used for such purposes, the use must be registered.
 For further information see the Department's Data Protection Officer (dpa-officer)'s pages.

-All users are required to sign a declaration agreeing to abide by the Information Strategy and Services Syndicate Rules.
-Note that serious misuse of facilities may be dealt with by a Disciplinary Panel of Syndicate Members, which has power to fine or suspend users guilty of misconduct.
+All users are required to sign a declaration agreeing to abide by the Information Services Committee Rules.
+Note that serious misuse of facilities may be dealt with by a Disciplinary Panel of Committee Members, which has power to fine or suspend users guilty of misconduct.
 Minor misuse of the Department's systems may be punished by a system of fixed penalty fines.